-Our Special Places
+Our Unique Places

-The Missouri state parks and historic sites offer visitors some of the greatest opportunities to get outdoors and into nature to appreciate the beauty that our state has to offer.
+The Missouri state parks and historic sites offer visitors some of the greatest and most unique opportunities to get outdoors and into nature to appreciate the beauty that our state has to offer.
 The Missouri state park system has a proud tradition of preserving and interpreting the state’s most outstanding natural landscapes and cultural landmarks while providing a variety of recreational opportunities.

 The Missouri State Park system includes 87 outstanding state parks and historic sites that provide the public more than 140,000 acres to discover, explore, learn and enjoy plus access to an additional 61,00 acres in the Roger Pryor Pioneer Backcountry.
 More than 60 percent of the acreage in the state park system has been donated to the state and Missourians can certainly take pride in this remarkable record, including the most recent donation of Don Robinson State Park.
 Missouri’s state park system offers something to suit everyone's taste - outdoor adventure, great scenery and a bit of history and continues to be recognized by the National Parks & Recreation Association as one of the Top Four state park systems in the country.